 "There are no suspects in custody at this time, and Violent Crimes Unit investigators are continuing to pursue all active leads.
 Anyone with information that is possibly relevant to that investigation is urged to call the KPD Crime and Drug Hotline at 865-215-7212.
 Tips can be made anonymously," the department states.

-PREVIOUS: The Knoxville Police Department is investigating a deadly shooting from early Sunday in the parking lot of a West Knoxville bar.
+PREVIOUS: The Knoxville Police Department is investigating a deadly shooting from early Sunday in a parking lot near a West Knoxville bar.

 KPD said officers responded to a shooting at Billiards and Brews on Unicorn Drive around 2:20 a.m.

-Police said they found one man shot in the parking lot.
+Police said they found one man shot in a parking lot near the bar.
 According to KPD, the victim was rushed to UT Medical Center, where he died.

 KPD did not say they had any suspects in custody and asks anyone with information relevant to the investigation to call the KPD Crime and Drug Hotline at 865-215-7212.